WXOS: 1994–2006: "The River"

-2006-2008: "Movin"
+2006–2008: "Movin"

-On September 8, 2006, at 11:00 a.m., WVRV changed its format to Rhythmic adult contemporary, changed its moniker to "MOViN 101.1", and adopted the slogan of "Makes You Feel Good."
+On September 8, 2006, at 11:00 a.m., WVRV changed its format to rhythmic adult contemporary, changed its moniker to "MOViN 101.1", and adopted the slogan of "Makes You Feel Good".
 The first song on "MOViN" was "Good Vibrations" by Marky Mark & the Funky Bunch.
-They were the fourth station to adopt the "MOViN" moniker, after KQMV Seattle, KMVN Los Angeles and KYMV Salt Lake City.
+They were the fourth station to adopt the "MOViN" moniker, after KQMV in Seattle, KMVN in Los Angeles and KYMV in Salt Lake City.
 The announcement was made with no prior notification to its on-air personalities, and they were dismissed on short notice, as is the norm in format switches.
 The station announced that it would go 90 days without personalities before DJs would be announced.
 Under the Rhythmic AC format, the station's playlist consisted of "adult rhythmic hits from today, the 1980s and 1990s, plus a sprinkling of rhythmic classics."
 The station would change call letters to WMVN shortly afterward.

-The first on-air DJs were former Steve & DC castmember Jill Devine (10a-3p), Mysti (2-7p) and Raven Rush (7p-mid), who joined on December 15.
+The first on-air DJs were former Steve & DC castmember Jill Devine, Mysti and Raven Rush, who joined on December 15.
 On February 12, 2007, former KYKY morning show co-host Steph Duran joined MOViN' for mornings.
 Prior to joining WMVN, Duran had been at KZON and KUPD in Phoenix.
-She was joined on September 1, 2007 by co host Eric Schmidt.
+She was joined on September 1, 2007, by co host Eric Schmidt.
 Schmidt had previously worked at WMVN sister station WARH.
 A veteran of the St. Louis market he had also worked at WVRV, KPNT, WXTM, WMLL, KCLC, and KFAV.
 WMVN was programmed by Jules Riley, who also programs WARH.

 After an economic-related shakeup on March 3, 2008, Mysti and Raven Rush were let go.
-Schmidt moved to the 2-7p slot and Steph Duran took a solo morning shift.
-The format was shifted to Hot AC after this.
+Schmidt moved to the afternoon drive slot and Steph Duran took a solo morning shift.
+The format was shifted to hot adult contemporary after this.